HBPol/rag-trader/pipelines/README.md

 # RAGTrader Pipelines

 This package contains the batch and streaming data jobs that power RAGTrader.
-The current focus is the Coinbase OHLCV ingestion pipeline, which is composed of a reusable API client, scheduler-friendly CLI entrypoints, and a repository layer that writes candles into the `ragtrader_api` database models.
-The registry primitives in `ragtrader_pipelines.registry` hold the job wiring that schedulers import for execution.
+The Coinbase OHLCV ingestion pipeline is joined by the content sentiment ingestion pipeline, which combines modular source adapters, a deduplication cache, the shared sentiment classifier, and a rolling z-score calculator.
+Both jobs provide scheduler-friendly CLI entrypoints and registry wiring.

 ## Development